 Vlicha beach welcomes the overflow of visitors to the nearby Lindos beach.
 It offers watersports, canoes, food stalls, showers, and toilets.
 The beach is typically dotted with beach loungers and being a cove, it is well protected from strong winds.

-Nudists can roam undisturbed on the quieter southern end of this Rhodes beach.
+Nudists can roam undisturbed on the quieter southern end of the beach.

 Mandomata is a lovely naturist beach with a restaurant, toilets and showers.
 Remember to bring sandals or sea shoes as the beach is rocky in places.
 It is 3km south of Faliraki village and can be reached along a rough road.
 Naturist families typically visit the beach with young children.